 For each of the performance objectives, the achievement factor is determined by calculating the payout percentage against the target award opportunity based on the pre-established scale for each plan illustrated in the tables below.
 The weighted achievement factor for each of the performance objectives is determined by multiplying the weight attributed to each performance objective by the applicable achievement factor for each measure.
-The following tables outline the estimated calculation of the funding attainment based on the pre-established scale associated with our actual results against the targets and the resulting weighted achievement factors:
+The following tables outline the estimated calculation of the funding attainment based on the pre-established scale associated with our actual results against the targets and the resulting weighted achievement factors.
+The actual achievement amounts are not yet reflected because consolidated financial results have not yet been finalized and presented to the Compensation Committee.
+These amounts are expected to be determined in March 2024.

-BHS STIC
+BHS STIC Messrs.

-Messrs.
 Rousseau, Mattingly, and Reed